csci104/site/labs/lab11/index.md

 <img src="./bst.png" alt="bst" width="300" height="300" />

 - [ ] What order will the nodes be printed out with Pre-Order traversal?
 In-Order?
 Post-Order?
-Save your answers in a .txt file for checkoff.
+Save your answers in a .txt file called `answers.txt` for checkoff.

 Next, you'll have to complete the following three binary tree traversal problems.
 A node is defined in `bst.h` as such: